saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 - <b>itext-paulo-155 (itextpdf.sf.net-lowagie.com)</b>, an iText library part of the PDFtk Java port.
 Bingo!
 By looking at the version it was a 20yo version!!

->Btw, Paulo was the main dev from the project and the domain just a mistake by some dev of using the dash char to separate two domains (itextpdf.sf.net and lowagie.com) which we all know that's a no-no (of course someone totally not malicious registered <b>net-lowagie.com</b>, 🐟🎣...)
+>Btw, Paulo was the main dev from the project and the domain just a mistake by some dev of using the dash char to separate two domains (itextpdf.sf.net and lowagie.com) which we all know that's a no-no (of course, later on, someone totally not malicious registered <b>net-lowagie.com</b>, 🐟🎣...)

 Anyway, by looking for iText vulns the first google entry pointed me to a High rated vulnerability, XXE, with an CVE assigned to it <b>CVE-2017-9096</b>.